 Additionally, NCHS provides data on the practice of medicine, such as use of resources and changes in the health care delivery system.
 NCHS collects data from birth and death certificates, medical records, personal interviews, and other sources.

 At KRDC researchers have access to restricted data from leading surveys such as the Behavioral Risk Factor Surveillance System, Medical Expenditure Panel Survey, the National Health Interview Survey, the National Health and Nutrition Examination Survey, the National Survey of Family Growth, the National Vital Statistics System, and the National Ambulatory Medical Care Survey/National Hospital Ambulatory Medical Care Survey.
 Many of these data have been linked to the National Death Index, claims data from the Centers for Medicare and Medicaid Services, and benefits from the Social Security Administration.

 The Bureau of Labor Statistics has agreed to make certain BLS restricted datasets available through the FSRDC network.
-Currently, BLS is piloting researcher access to restricted data from the National Longitudinal Surveys of Youth and the Survey of Occupational Injuries and Illnesses.
+Currently, BLS is piloting researcher access to restricted data from the National Longitudinal Surveys of Youth, the Survey of Occupational Injuries and Illnesses, Employer Cost for Employee Compensation, and microdata on international and producer prices.
 BLS makes many more of their restricted data products available at BLS headquarters in Washington, DC, and it is anticpated that many of these will be added to the FSRDC network in future years.

 The Bureau of Economic Analysis makes certain BEA restricted datasets available through the FSRDC network.
 These restricted datasets cover U.S. multinational firms worldwide (BE-10/11), foreign multinational firms in the U.S. (BE-12/15), trade in selected services and intellectual property (BE-120/125), and trade in financial services (BE-180/BE-185).
 BEA will continue to add more restricted data to its offerings.